Harrow High School Library is a wonderful resource that will be key to your child’s success with us.

 8.15am to 4:30pm

 Other benefits to reading for pleasure include better text comprehension and grammar, positive reading attitudes, pleasure in reading in later life and increased general knowledge.
 Learners will be invited to attend author visits as well as a wide range of creative writing opportunities.

 How to join the Library

 Learners automatically become members of the library once they are enrolled at school.
-Learners in Year 7 and 8 may borrow 2 books at a time, and in Year 9, 3 books.
-Year 10 and 11, 4 books.
-The sixth form may have 6 books at a time.
-If a library book is lost the learner must pay for a replacement.
+Learners in Year 7 and Year 8 may borrow two books at a time, and in Year 9, three books.
+Year 10 and Year 11, four books.
+The Sixth Form may have six books at a time.
+If a library book is lost, the learner must pay for a replacement.

 Learners can also make requests for specific books they would like the library to purchase via the literacy prefects.

 We view literacy as a shared responsibility, and we have developed a range of successful reading programmes in order to support learners of all reading abilities.